oridb/mc/README.md

 This combination makes Myrddin suitable for anything ranging from desktop applications, to embedded systems and potentially even kernel development.

+## Build

+Compile with ./configure --prefix="/home/wherever/I/want" && make && make install
+The result will be among other things, the binaries 6m and mbld

+## Usage

+Compile and execute:
+`mbld -R test.myr`

+Compile into a binary:
+`mbld -b binary test.myr`

 ## Examples
 A classic: